alphagov/govuk-developer-docs/source/manual/manage-opensearch-on-aws.html.md

 1. Open <https://localhost:4443/_dashboards> in your browser.
 The TLS certificate will not match `localhost`, so navigate past the certificate warnings.
 In Chrome, you can set <chrome://flags/#allow-insecure-localhost> if you prefer.

-1. Enter the username and password credentials to log into the dashboard.
+1. Enter the username and password credentials obtained from Secrets Manager to log into the dashboard.

 [AWS OpenSearch]: https://aws.amazon.com/opensearch-service/
 [AWS Secrets Manager]: https://aws.amazon.com/secrets-manager/